mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 # OpenStreetMap Data for Austin, TX

 This project is a requirement for the Udacity's [Data Wrangling with MongoDB course](https://www.udacity.com/course/data-wrangling-with-mongodb--ud032).
+For more information on OpenStreetMap, go to its [website](https://www.openstreetmap.org/#map=19/30.27482/-97.75237).
 After downloading the OSM XML file of a particular area of interest, data are extracted and cleaned and converted to a database.
 For this project, the database used is SQL using SQLite.

 ## Map Area